 What is a Guest?

-‘A guest is someone that has been invited to stay, an individual who is welcomed and shall be entertained and accommodated to by the person or people acting as host(s).’
+‘A guest is someone that has been invited to stay, an individual who is welcomed and shall be entertained and accommodated by the person or people acting as host(s).’

-It is of utmost importance that we treat all of our guests with the same customary code of polite behavior that we would expect as a guest staying with a friend:
+It is of the utmost importance that we treat all of our guests with the same customary code of polite behavior that we would expect as a guest staying with a friend: